NikDev345/NikDev345/README.md

 My long-term goal is to work at the intersection of **Artificial Intelligence, system engineering, and advanced technology**, building intelligent systems that are impactful, scalable, and future-ready.

+There are still many more Project i have worked in my domain

 ## 🧠 Machine Learning Project Experience

 - Built **numerous machine learning projects** across different domains, focusing on real-world usability rather than academic demos